ecmwf-ifs/dwarf-p-cloudsc/README.md

 ./bin/dwarf-cloudsc-c 4 16384 32   # The standalone C version
 ```

-On the ATOS TEMS system, a high-watermark run on a single socket can be performed as follows:
+On the Atos system, a high-watermark run on a single socket can be performed as follows:

 ```sh
 export OMP_NUM_THREADS=64